-In the healthcare industry, the data landscape is unique.
-With an estimated 30% of world data generated in healthcare-related industries, organizations are faced with the challenge of managing vast amounts of information.
+The healthcare industry data landscape is unique.
+With an estimated 30% of world data generated by healthcare-related industries, information management is a major challenge.
 Early adopters of electronic health records (EHRs) now store two decades of clinical data and numerous other distinct and disparate datasets.
 As data volumes expand, new solutions are emerging to improve data insights, storage, and retrieval.
 EHRs are improving at collecting structured data, and emerging AI tools are opening up new opportunities to process unstructured data such as physician notes, laboratory notes, and clinical images.
+AI Agents also create and aggregate information, a set of secondary data that most organizations are only beginning to unpack.

-Even so, adequately managing data differs from extracting maximum value from data.
-Payers, providers, and health tech companies alike are increasingly seeking to do more with their data.
-They need three-dimensional strategies that go far beyond using data to support legacy operations, traditional revenue streams, and internal reporting.
+Even so, adequately managing data differs from extracting maximum value.
+Payers, providers, and health tech companies alike are ramping up their investments in data monetization.
+They are developing three-dimensional strategies that go far beyond using data solely to support legacy operations, traditional revenue streams, and internal reporting.

-Organizations capturing healthcare data have likely explored data monetization opportunities, and the concept of creating value should be a key element of any data strategy.
-Healthcare companies need to think beyond monetization and explore how to create new value with data outside of conventional methods.
-For example, a longitudinal record of patient data can inform many member-centric initiatives, while the data itself can be monetized through appropriate API’s and services.
+Healthcare companies need to think beyond traditional monetization models and explore how to create new value with data outside of conventional methods.
+For example, a longitudinal record of patient data can inform many member-centric initiatives, while the data itself can be monetized through appropriate APIs and services.

 Healthcare Data

-The good news is that there are likely few technological barriers preventing healthcare organizations from dramatically increasing the value of their data.
+The good news is that there are few technological barriers preventing healthcare organizations from dramatically increasing the value of their data.
 With current data solutions, appropriate consent-based synthetic data exposure is relatively easy.
-The real challenge is achieving a pervasive organizational mindset shift.
-Healthcare leaders must consider leveraging their healthcare data as a distinct service line.
-Taking cues from how organizations foster significant therapeutic advancements, creating a “Data Value Center of Excellence” can be a tremendous starting point for an organization to coalesce around pragmatic strategies for data value.
-Enabling a centralized, focused team and framework that continuously evaluates and unlocks the full value of an organization’s evolving data landscape will often be the first step on the journey.
+The real challenge is driving a wholesale organizational culture shift.
+Healthcare leaders should leverage their healthcare data as a distinct service line and create a “Data Value Center of Excellence” to generate pragmatic strategies for data value.
+Enabling a centralized, focused team and framework that continuously evaluates and unlocks the full value of an organization’s evolving data landscape is the first step on the journey.
+This team will also be responsible for equipping peers across the enterprise with the tools, training, and guidance needed to use data and AI solutions more efficiently and creatively.

 Identifying Data Value Opportunities